 Find your Senator

-The Rights Of Mother Earth website has a nice page to search for the addresses of world leaders here.
+The Governments on the WWW website has a nice page of the addresses of world leaders here and here.

 Office of the Secretary-General